bmalin77/Project3Week13Malin/README.md

   - Machines Being Monitored
 - How to Use the Ansible Build

-This document contains the following details:
-- Description of the Topologu
-- Access Policies
-- ELK Configuration
-  - Beats in Use
-  - Machines Being Monitored
-- How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
-- _TODO: What aspect of security do load balancers protect? availability What is the advantage of a jump box?_you can have a virtual box on your host.
+What aspect of security do load balancers protect? availability What is the advantage of a jump box?_you can have a virtual box on your host.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _TODO: What does Filebeat watch for?
+What does Filebeat watch for?
 Filebeat is a lightweight shipper for forwarding and centralizing log data.
 Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-- _TODO: What does Metricbeat record?_Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+What does Metricbeat record?_Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
 Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.